Credit Cards

 How Credit Card Interest Actually Works (The Math They Hope You Skip)

-47% of Americans don't know their card's APR.
-Daily compounding means a 22.3% APR card costs 25% annually.
-Here's exactly how the math works against you.
+Credit cards charge compound interest, daily.
+47% of Americans don't know their APR.
+A 22.3% card actually costs 25% a year.
+Here's how the math works.